 There's no specific funding available for placement students, although the University does have Financial Assistance Schemes and the UWE Bursary.
-You can speak with a Money Adviser from the Money Advice and Funds Team to discuss your financial circumstances in more detail.
+You can speak with a Money Adviser from the Student Money Service team to discuss your financial circumstances in more detail.

 You may have to pay income tax and National Insurance on your earnings, depending on your salary level.
 Tax and NI will be deducted monthly from your salary in accordance with your personal tax code.
 Take your P45 and/or P60 (if you have them from previous jobs) with you when you start your placement to make sure you’re paying tax at the right rate.

 Disability, Specific Learning Difficulty and mental health support